allwefantasy/mongomongo/README.md

  }
  ```
  however,fields definition is optional.
-If you do not have any fields in document,you can access them as follows:
+If you do not have any fields or acess methods in document,you can access them as follows:

  ```
  public class Blog extends Document {